 Assessment Related RequirementsThere are no specific assessment related requirements.

 Assessment DetailCritical Analysis of a Piece of Writing

 Throughout the semester, students will be asked to analyse critically the writing of others, especially landmark articles.
 For this assessment, an article of influence will be set for comment.
 Students will be asked to explain the main argument, whether they find it persuasive and why, what are its strengths and weaknesses, and so on.

-Oral presentation of research proposal, class partipation and full attendance
+Oral presentation of research proposal, class participation and full attendance

-Students are required to attend all classes, to come well prepared, to participate actively and also to expound their research proposal .
+Students are required to attend all classes, whether online or face to face, to come well prepared, to participate actively and also to expound their research proposal .
 There will be ongoing or rolling presentations of the proposal to class members (it will evolve over the course of the semester), and all students are expected to provide constructive comments to other students.
 There is then a final presentation of the proposal to the class.
 (This is a very interesting exercise.
 Your ideas will grow and develop over time.)

 Written research proposal

 This is the final written version of the proposal which will be informed by the former presentations to class.
 The assessment of the written research proposal will take into account the development of the proposal.